becodeorg/free2code/2.CSS/2.BASIC-PROPERTIES/readme.md

 # Basic properties

-We know how to call our elements in css, we have used some basic properties, but there are more.
+We know how to call our elements in css, we have used some basic properties, but there are many many more properties available to you, Picasso!
-In this section we will show you, a few more properties with a few small exercises.
+In this section you will learn to use a few more interesting properties through short exercises.

-It is important to take your time with these exercises, try to understand what is happening.
+It is important to take your time with these exercises.
+Try to understand what is happening.
 Why is this color changing?
 Why is the size different? etc..

 ## Exercises